jdcloudcom/en/documentation/Storage-and-CDN/Cloud-File-Service/Introduction/Benefits.md

 ## Stable and Reliable

-The Cloud File Service adopts three-copy redundancy storage offering super powerful stability and reliability which can satisfy the needs of your application services on the availability and reliability of file system.
+The Cloud File Service(CFS) adopts three-copy redundancy storage offering super powerful stability and reliability which can satisfy the needs of your application services on the availability and reliability of file system.

 ## Complete Hosting Service